adrialopezescoriza/tdmpc2/README.md

 conda env create -f docker/environment.yaml
 ```

 The `environment.yaml` file installs dependencies required for training on ManiSkill and Meta-World tasks.
-Since Meta-Wolrd uses a is incompatible with the MuJoCo versions of Robosuite we install a separate conda environment for this comains.
+Since Meta-Wolrd uses a is incompatible with the MuJoCo version of Robosuite we install a separate conda environment for this comains.
 The `robosuite.yaml` file installs dependencies required for training on Robosuite tasks.

 ----